Let me break it down...

 - The chemicals in some of those home choices are truly volatile: That means that when those chemicals have been in your hair and you finally see a professional to fix it, our truly professional-grade products can have adverse reactions with their not-so-awesome stuff.
 Even home Henna (which everyone seems to think is totally natural) can react and cause melting off of your hair.
 Please be completely honest with your hairdresser to avoid these problems.

 - How long has that been sitting there?
 Well, that's important to know.
 Developer is oxidative and reactive.
-It does get old so if that box has been there for a while - or it's on clearance - that means the stuff inside is going bad and that result will be even more untrue than if it was just put out there to buy.
+It does expire so if that box has been there for a while - or it's on clearance - that means the stuff inside is aged out by new things coming - and that result will be even more untrue than if it was just put out there to buy.

 Yes, when you're paying me, you're going to pay more than the $15 you'll spend at the drug store.
 When you pay me, though, you're getting my thousands of hours of education and even more thousands of hours of apprenticing under a master colorist followed by experience.
 I not only had to go to school to be licensed but I also have to do continued education to keep my license.
 I'm a certified Pravana master colorist, a trained cosmetology educator and so much more.
 I put in a lot of time and money into this.